 At 11 a.m. the governor, Lord Plunket, invited Prime Minister Ward to read the proclamation of dominion status.
 Ward did so, then shouted out, ‘Three cheers for the King’.
 This was followed by cheers for the governor, for Ward, and for the new Dominion of New Zealand.

 The military and school cadets paraded, and Māori performed a haka.
 It was all over in just 15 minutes.
-The smallish crowd then set off for Newtown Park to watch a military review featuring 1600 men.
-The governor inspected the troops and more speeches were made.
-The dignitaries then lunched at Government House.
+The smallish crowd then set off for Newtown Park to watch a military review involving 1600 men.
+The governor inspected the troops and more speeches were made before the dignitaries lunched at Government House.

 Ward also issued a message to the people of New Zealand.
 He spoke of preserving ‘the purity of your race’ and urged ‘equal opportunity to all’.